The peer-to-peer structure of an unconference makes for the ultimate learning and networking experience — even for an introvert like me!

 You can find or create a BarCamp on any topic you can think of.
 I’ve seen them on everything from yoga to real estate.

-I hope I’ll see you at the next PodCamp Western Mass, which might be only six months away!
+Maybe I’ll see you at the next PodCamp Western Mass.
 The social media focus of PodCamp is relevant to nearly anyone.
 Everyone is welcome, whether 16 or 65, newbie or advanced.

 My PodCamp Western Mass Review

 Having been to a big city BarCamp, I have to brag that my local PodCamp Western Mass (PCWM) is the best.
 I mean, we got t-shirts that said “This one time, at PodCamp…” Love it.